 - As a way of raising awareness e.g. of sustainable transport, healthy food

 - As a fundraiser.
 Donations can be requested for each smoothie made.

 Hiring the Smoothie Bike - practicalities

 - Contact Wheels 2 Work to check availability and make a booking.

-- Collect the bike from the Wheels 2 Work offices at Shropshire RCC on Shrewsbury Business Park.
-You will need to put down a £15 deposit.
+- Collect the bike at a specified time from the Wheels 2 Work offices at Shropshire RCC on Shrewsbury Business Park and pay the £30 hire fee.
 On collection, you will be given instructions on how to use and assemble the bike.
 Written instructions are also provided.
 You will need to sign an agreement taking responsibility for ensuring the safe use of the bike.

 - Enjoy using the bike at your event!
 A responsible person must stay with the bike at all times to supervise its use.

 - Check over, clean and return the bike to the Wheels 2 Work offices.
 Please note that any damages must be paid for.

 We have a small, dedicated team of volunteers who support our project by reconditioning bikes, undertaking deliveries and collections and providing administrative support.

 If you are interested in volunteering for Wheels 2 Work call us on 01743 237885 or 237883 for an informal chat or email